A Latent-Variable Model for Intrinsic Probing: Results

 Further, we compare the \poisson and \condpoisson probes to the \upperbound baseline.
 This is expected to be the highest performing since it is re-trained for \emph{every} subset under consideration and indeed, this assumption is confirmed by the results in \cref{tab:model_mean_mi} (bottom).
 The difference between our probes' performance and the \upperbound baseline's performance can be seen as the cost of sharing parameters across all subsets of dimensions, and an effective intrinsic probe should minimize this.

-We also conduct a direct comparison of \lowerbound, \qda, \poisson and \condpoisson when used to identify the most informative subsets of dimensions.
-The average MI reported by each model across all \XX morphosyntactic language--attribute pairs is presented in \cref{fig:qda-comparison}.
-On average, \condpoisson offers comparable performance to \qda at low dimensionalities for both \NMI and accuracy, though the latter tends to yield a slightly higher (and thus a tighter) bound on the mutual information.
-However, as more dimensions are taken into consideration, our models vastly outperform \qda. \poisson and \condpoisson perform comparably at high dimensions, but \condpoisson performs slightly better for 1--20 dimensions. \poisson outperforms \lowerbound at high dimensions, and \condpoisson outperforms \lowerbound for all dimensions considered.
-These effects are less pronounced for accuracy, which we believe to be due to accuracy's insensitivity to a probe's confidence in its prediction. \looseness=-1
+We also conduct a direct comparison of \lowerbound, \qda, \poisson, and \condpoisson when used to identify the most informative subsets of dimensions.
+The average MI reported by each model across all \XX morphosyntactic language--attribute pairs is presented in \cref{fig:qda-comparison} (see \cref{fig:qda-comparison-acc} in the Appendix for the accuracy comparison).
+On average, \condpoisson offers comparable performance to \qda at low dimensionalities for both \NMI and accuracy, though the latter tends to yield a slightly higher (and thus a tighter) bound on the MI.
+However, as more dimensions are taken into consideration, our models vastly outperform \qda.
+Our models perform comparably at high dimensions, but \condpoisson performs slightly better for 1--20 dimensions. \poisson outperforms \lowerbound at high dimensions, and \condpoisson outperforms \lowerbound for all dimensions considered.
+These effects are less pronounced for accuracy, which we believe to be due to accuracy's insensitivity to a probe's confidence in its prediction.
+Finally, while \condpoisson achieves a tighter bound on \NMI than \poisson, we recommend the \poisson probe for larger experimental setups due to its computational efficiency.